flashxio/FlashR/readme.md

-FlashR is an R package that extends the existing R matrix functions to process datasets at a scale of terabytes in parallel and out of core automatically.
+FlashR is an R package that accelerate the existing R matrix functions to process tera-scale datasets at the lightning speed.
 FlashR overrides many R matrix functions in the R "base" package so that users can execute many existing R code in FlashR with no or little modification.
-FlashR stores matrices on solid-state drives (SSDs) to scale to large datasets.
+FlashR parallelizes all matrix operations automatically and scales to large datasets by storing matrices on solid-state drives (SSDs).
 It executes many matrix operations together to achieve performance comparable to optimized C implementations.